Slarper/Alchemy/README.md

 ## License

-Is available under the CC0 license.
+Is available under the CC-SA license.
 Feel free to learn from it and incorporate it in your own projects.